We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Many air purifiers remove dust particles from the air.
-They can be suitable for people with asthma and allergy symptoms.
-The best options will have several filters and work quietly.
+Air purifiers remove dust particles from the air, making them good options for people with asthma and allergy symptoms.
+Although more expensive, the best options will have several filters and work quietly.

 People can improve their indoor air quality by reducing sources of contamination, such as smoking.

-However, it is impossible to remove all harmful particles from the air.
-A 2020 article states that walking around and sitting on furniture can lead to
+While people can improve their indoor air quality, removing all harmful particles from the air is impossible.
+Just walking around the home and sitting on furniture can lead to

-Using air purifiers to remove dust can reduce concentrations of small particles by 30–80%, which offers some of the following health benefits:
+Using air purifiers to remove dust can reduce concentrations of small particles by 30–80%.
+This leads to the following health benefits:

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based.